-At December 2021, 21 of 23 dioceses of the ACA had adopted the Canon.
-The Diocese of Rockhampton is considering adoption of the Canon in 2022.
+At December 2022, 22 of 23 dioceses of the ACA had adopted the Canon.
 The Diocese of North West Australia is considering its own Safe Ministry Bill which will be developed in light of the Canon and the recommendations of the Royal Commission.
 The Diocese of Sydney has adopted the Canon but has not yet brought into effect.
 The Diocese of Sydney is operating within the standards and guidelines of its Safe Ministry to Children Ordinance 2018.

 Further amendments to safe ministry legislation have been developed in response to the Royal Commission recommendations.
-These legislative amendments and other safe ministry resources will be considered at the Eighteenth session of the General Synod to be held in May 2022.
+These legislative amendments and other safe ministry resources were passed at the Eighteenth session of the General Synod held in May 2022.